zjkumar/Learn-Dynamics-365-crm/forms/types_of_forms/purpose.md

+# Form :

+In Dynamics 365 CRM, a form is a user interface component that displays data from a specific entity.
+Forms are used to create, view, and edit records within the CRM system.

 ## Main form :

 Main forms are the primary user interface where peoplce can view and interact with the data.